 - Children will bring home a reading book every day – please support them with regular reading at home.
 20 minutes reading each day will help them develop as good readers.

 - Learning logs will continue – we will make the activities as practical and engaging as we can.
 The activities will always be relevant to what we are doing in school.
 We ask that you share this learning with your child at home.
-These will not be every week but longer occasional projects, maybe one per half term.
+These will not be every week but longer occasional projects.

 - There is no time set for how long should be spent on homework tasks.
 We believe that at this stage in the children’s school experience you should be in charge of that.

 - Your child will have a reading diary

 - Please record in here the daily reading that you do with your child at home.